iNavFlight/inav/docs/development/serial_printf_debugging.md

 ## Output Support

 Log messages are transmitted through the `FUNCTION_LOG` serial port as MSP messages (`MSP_DEBUGMSG`).
-It is possible to use any serial terminal to display these messages, however it is advisable to use an application that understands `MSP_DEBUGMSG` in order to maintain readability (in a raw serial terminal the MSP message envelope may display strange characters). `MSP_DEBUGMSG` aware applications include:
+It is possible to use any serial terminal to display these messages, however it is advisable to use an application that understands `MSP_DEBUGMSG` in order to maintain readability (in a raw serial terminal the MSP message envelope may result in the display of strange characters). `MSP_DEBUGMSG` aware applications include:

 * msp-tool https://github.com/fiam/msp-tool
 * mwp https://github.com/stronnag/mwptools